monicamarshall/Bulkloader/README.md

 After the bulkload has finished, all records are deleted from the database.

-To preserve all records in the database uncomment line 95 in bulkload/views.py:  models.Speaker.objects.all().delete()
+To preserve all records in the database comment out line 95 in bulkload/views.py:  models.Speaker.objects.all().delete()

 Access the Speaker service at: http://localhost:8089/bulkload/ (The port is decided at the time the server is started)